sajidahmed12/MSM-Encrypted-Messenger/README.md

 - **Secure Communication**: Utilizes strong encryption algorithms to prevent unauthorized access to messages.
 - **User Authentication**: Users are authenticated before they can access the messaging platform, ensuring only authorized users can send and receive messages.
 - **Message Integrity**: Ensures the integrity of messages through cryptographic hashing techniques.
-- **User-Friendly Interface**: Intuitive and easy-to-use interface for seamless communication.
+- **User-Friendly Interface**: Intuitive and easy-to-use interface built using Java Swing for seamless communication.

 ## Installation